Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/16-external-traffic-generator-aie/README.md

 sc=ai_engine_0.DataOut1:s2mm.s
 ```

 To work with external traffic generators in hardware emulation, introduce hooks in the PL.
-For that purpose, Xilinx provides a complete set of XO files with various bitwidths in `$XILINX_VITIS/data/emulation/XO/`:
+For that purpose, AMD provides a complete set of XO files with various bitwidths in `$XILINX_VITIS/data/emulation/XO/`:

 - `sim_ipc_axis_master_NNN.xo` with `NNN` in 8, 16, 32, 64, 128, 256, 512
 - `sim_ipc_axis_slave_NNN.xo` with `NNN` in 8, 16, 32, 64, 128, 256, 512